TejasMedade/Blog-Application/README.md

 ```bash
 At present, Swagger does not support cookie-based authorization.
 The team will look into implementing it once Swagger provides the necessary features to support it.
 ```

+## IMPORTANT NOTE

+- At present, Swagger does not support cookie-based authorization.
+The team will look into implementing it once Swagger provides the necessary features to support it.

+- When utilizing the PostMan software, ensure that the request includes embedded cookies as JWT authentication is implemented as a cookie-based authentication mechanism.

+- The roles have already been established within the database.
+Ensure that the appropriate requests are executed for both the Admin and User roles.

+- It's important to note that an Admin is also considered as a User.
+Only Users with Admin privileges have the ability to create additional Admins within the database.

+- The expiration time limit for JWT tokens is 20 minutes.
+Subsequently, a new login session is required after the 20-minute duration.

 ## ER Diagram